 We stay together, whatever your speed, your skills or the watts you produce

-– from October to April, social ride, open to BBB members and friends, +/- 30km ride
+– from November to December, social ride, +/- 30km ride

 - Sunday morning, 9.00